TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 **5\.
 Referrals**

 a.
-Indeed will offer “Candidate Referral Rewards” in the amount of $200 (USD) if in the U.S., £150 (GBP) if in the U.K., $200 (CAD) if in Canada, or €200 (EUR) if in Ireland, to individuals who refer a Candidate (the “Candidate Referrer”) and that Candidate is contacted by an Employer with Indeed Prime.
-The currency and amount paid with respect to all Candidate Referral Rewards will depend on the tax residence of the Candidate Referrer.
+Indeed will offer “Candidate Referral Rewards” in the form of a $200 (USD) gift card if in the U.S., a £150 (GBP) gift card if in the U.K., a $200 (CAD) gift card if in Canada, or a €200 (EUR) gift card if in Ireland, to individuals who refer a Candidate (the “Candidate Referrer”) and that Candidate is contacted by an Employer with Indeed Prime.
+The currency and amount paid in the gift card with respect to all Candidate Referral Rewards will depend on the tax residence of the Candidate Referrer.
 In addition, Indeed will offer “Candidate Referral Rewards” in the amount of $2,000 (USD) if in the U.S., £1500 (GBP) if in the U.K., $2,000 (CAD) if in Canada, or €2,000 (EUR) if in Ireland, to Candidate Referrers who refer a Candidate that has been selected by Indeed Prime, has been hired through Indeed Prime, and has worked at the Employer for at least ninety days.
 In addition, the following limitations apply:

 1. To qualify, the Candidate referred by the Candidate Referrer must have graduated from their last school or university at least one year prior to the referral.
 2. There is a limit of 5 rewards per calendar year to any one Candidate Referrer.